Contrast-Security-OSS/join-the-team/README.md

 * Send us a link to your project.

 # Questions/Issues
-Sometimes our instructions are obvious to us, but confusing to others.
+Sometimes our instructions are obvious to us, but might be confusing to others.
 No worries...in this case, feel free to submit an [issue or question](https://github.com/Contrast-Security-OSS/join-the-team/issues).